zemogle/chemevol/README.md

 The code requires a dictionary of parameters to feed in, these are set in main.py and can be changed to suit following the comments.

 ## Running the code
-The code can be run when in the directory by either running python `main.py` or by using the following example (note: requires a SFH file called Milkyway.sfh).
+The code can be run when in the directory by either  `python main.py` or by using the following example (note: requires a SFH file called Milkyway.sfh).
 For further details on the definition of the parameters please see comments in `main.py`.

 ```python
 import functions as f